Rudolph J. Heinemann: Career

 Heinemann began his career as an assistant at the Galerie Heinemann in Munich, owned by his father.
 After his father's death in 1931, he became the owner of the gallery.
-He emigrated to the United States in 1935, he established his own art gallery in New York City.
+He emigrated to the United States in 1935, he established his art gallery in New York City.
 His clients included institutions like the Museum of Fine Arts in Boston, to whom he sold Time Unveiling Truth by Giovanni Battista Tiepolo in 1961.

 Heinemann was an advisor to Baron Hans Heinrich Thyssen-Bornemisza.
 It was under Heinemann's expertise that Baron Thyssen-Bornemisza established the Thyssen Museum in Lugano, Switzerland.
 (The museum collection was later moved to the Thyssen-Bornemisza Museum in Madrid, Spain.)
 Heinemann served on the board of the New York University Institute of Fine Arts.

 Heinemann collected Old Masters.
 According to The New York Times, it became "one of the finest collections of Old Master paintings and drawings in private hands."
 With his wife, Heinemann donated works of art to the Metropolitan Museum of Art, the National Gallery of Art and the Morgan Library & Museum.

+Nazi looted art

-A painting by Hans Baldung Grien that Heinemann had donated to the Zimmerli Art Museum at Rutgers University in New Brunswick, N.J., had to be restituted to the Goodman/Gutmann family when it was found to have been looted by Nazis from a Jewish collector murdered in the Holocaust.
+A painting by Hans Baldung Grien that Heinemann had donated to the Zimmerli Art Museum at Rutgers University in New Brunswick, N.J., had to be restituted to the Goodman/Gutmann family when it was found to have been looted by Nazis from Fritz Gutmann, a Jewish collector murdered in the Holocaust.

 In 2015, an El Greco painting which had passed through Heinemann's Pinakos Gallery, Portrait of a Gentleman, was restituted to the heirs of Julius Priester, after the painting's false provenance was discovered to conceal Nazi looting of the Priester collection.
 Heinemann had purchased the El Greco from art dealer Frederick Mont.

+In 2019 the heirs to the Nazi businessman Rudolf-August Oetker restituted Carl Spitzweg's Der Hexenmeister to the family of Leo Bendel who had been murdered by the Nazis.
+The painting was auctioned at Galerie Heinemann in Munich in 1937.